 And finally… A Word of Warning about the three kiss rule

 Be careful when dealing with the elderly.
 They have become extremely cheeky in their old age and will try to bend the rules of the three kiss system.
-They have gone rouge.
+They have gone rogue.

 Maybe you notice that their first cheek kiss was dangerously close to the corner of your mouth.
 It could have been an accident.
 Maybe their eye sight is not so good any more.
 So you take extra precaution on the second kiss and try to steer them more towards the cheek area with an extra turn of your head.
 However, they seem to resist your attempts and the second kiss lands right on the corner of your mouth.
 You feel part of their lips on yours!
 With a sudden horror you realize there is still one more kiss to go and it was not an accident.
 They are zeroing in, getting closer and closer.
 They are actually attempting to kiss you!
 There is only one terrifying question that fills your mind at that point.
 What do I do?
 What do I do?!

 For that I have no answer.
+The Dutch three kiss rule won’t help you either.
 You are on your own!